lucasjoliveau/doc/en/developer/reference/extract_api.md

 # Extract API

-Odoo provides a service to automate the processing of documents of type **invoices** , **expenses** or **resumes**.
+Konvergo ERP provides a service to automate the processing of documents of type **invoices** , **expenses** or **resumes**.

 The service scans documents using an OCR engine and then uses AI-based